MCT-master/mct-master.github.io/_posts_draft/group-b.md

 Shreejay represented the group in Trondheim today as Eigil was sick.
 He managed to load sounds from freesound.org in the javascripts and was able to switch the sounds by handwaving his cell phone.
 However, for some reasons, his cell phone crashed several times during the final performance.

+Here are some pictures from the day's activities:

 <figure>
 <img src="/assets/img/p_c_2.png" alt="" width="40%" />
 <figcaption>Fig 2</figcaption>